 “Tell him ‘hey’ back.”

 With that, Mrs Dusty turned and walked away.
-It was barely past midday and the sun was barely a shade to the west, but nonetheless she walked into the sun.
+It was barely past midday and the sun had only just begun to move to the west — but nonetheless she walked into the sun.